GavinMendelGleason/blog/entries/a_vector_database_in_a_week.md

 [{"id":"terminusdb:///star-wars/Species/8","distance":0.09396297}, ...]
 ```

-What is the embedding string we used to produce this result?
+But what is the embedding string we used to produce this result?
+This is how the text rendered for the `Species/8` id:

 ```json
 "The species name is Mon Calamari.
 They have the following hair colours: none.
 Their skin colours are red, blue, brown, magenta.
 They speak the Mon Calamarian language."